LiveLike raises $9.6M to get more broadcasters streaming in VR

 As a refresher, LiveLike’s VR experience let you select different camera angles, sit in and look around a virtual “suite”, view pre-produced content and more.
 We’ve looked at the experience before, and think it’s much more interactive than VR solutions that just provide viewers with a floating screen to watch the game.

 LiveLike is primarily known for this white-labeled app that it provides broadcasters.
-These heavily customized apps let rights holders choose how they want to make VR content available to users.
+These heavily customized apps let rightsholders choose how they want to make VR content available to users.
 Some decide to make live content available (like FOX Sports with the MLS Cup), and some choose to have achieved VR footage of past sporting events.
 Either way, LiveLike will power the VR distribution (and often the production) for the desired events.

 In 2017 LiveLike produced 76 games in five countries, and streamed over 300 hours of original VR sports content.